embrace-io/embrace-docs/README.md

 # Embrace Docs

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static documentation generator written using React Native.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static documentation generator written using React Native.

 ## Updating these docs